cuiyongbo/hello-world/my_wiki/languages/english_notes.rst

 | workaround [应变方法，变通]
 | Definition: a way in which you can solve or avoid a problem when the most | obvious solution is not possible.
 |
-| makeshift
-| Definition: serving as a temporary substitute; sufficient for the time being.
-| Usage: A few cushions formed a makeshift bed.
-|
 | confer
 | Definition: have discussions; exchange opinions.
 | Usage: The officials  were conferring with allies.